Azure/azure-docs-sdk-dotnet/README.md

 ### Overview

 This repository houses raw content for the Azure .NET SDK API documentation, [hosted on docs.microsoft.com](https://docs.microsoft.com/dotnet/api/overview/azure/?view=azure-dotnet).
+Content provided here is generated from various NuGet packages that provide tooling to interact and manage Azure services.

 ### Code of Conduct